Charges for CASA services – answers to common questions

 The cost of domestic travel (including airfares and accommodation) is not chargeable.
 However, domestic travel time for CASA officers is chargeable at the relevant hourly rate.
 Travel time includes time spent on flights or driving to the job.

-Client will not be disadvantaged for CASA not having specialised staff in a particular region.
+Client will not be disadvantaged for CASA not having specialised staff in a particular regional office.
 For example if CASA sends an Flight Operations Inspector (FOI) from Brisbane to Port Hedland then the cost of domestic travel time will only start from Perth – the closest office to Port Hedland.

 Does CASA charge for overseas travel?